Murkowski, Romney back Jackson, all but assure confirmation

 The committee vote, split along party lines, was the first deadlock on a Supreme Court nomination in three decades.

-The Judiciary committee’s top Republican, Iowa Sen. Chuck Grassley, said he was opposing Jackson’s nomination because “she and I have fundamental, different views on the role of judges and the role that they should play in our system of government.”
+The Judiciary committee’s top Republican, Iowa Sen. Chuck Grassley, said he opposed Jackson’s nomination because “she and I have fundamental, different views on the role of judges and the role that they should play in our system of government.”

 The committee hadn’t deadlocked since 1991, when Biden was chairman and a motion to send the nomination of current Justice Clarence Thomas to the floor with a “favorable” recommendation failed on a 7-7 vote.
 The committee then voted to send the nomination to the floor without a recommendation, meaning it could still be brought up for a vote.